New Client Information

 - Deciding who needs to be a part of your intervention team

-- Choosing 1-2 treatment programs that are right for your loved one
+- Customizing a short-list of treatment programs that are right for your loved one and helping you choose the final 1-2 programs

-- Developing a solid plan for preparing for and guiding your team through the intervention meeting with your loved one,
+- Developing a solid plan for preparing for and guiding your team through the intervention meeting and transport for admission to treatment,

-- Facilitating the actual admission of your loved one through the admissions process, and
+- Facilitating the actual admission of your loved one by transporting to the treatment program and supporting them through the admissions process, and

 - Helping your family know how to proceed with supporting your loved one’s recovery (and your own) in the weeks and months to come.